January 7, 2021

 Although planes, trains, and automobiles are America’s most popular transportation modes, there are a growing number of people traveling by foot.
 Do your pedestrian signs support these citizens?

-From the popularity of wearable fitness technology to the promotion of civic walking programs to Millennial home buyers’ interest in car-less lifestyles, cities must consider how they are creating and maintaining their pedestrian signage systems.
+From the popularity of wearable fitness technology to the promotion of civic walking programs to increased interest in car-less lifestyles, cities must consider how they are supporting walkability and multimodal transportation through their pedestrian signage systems.

 Here are four tips for implementing pedestrian signage in your city.

 Pedestrian sign systems should consist of a coordinated family of wayfinding solutions including head-up map-based signs, directional pointers, and complementary handheld maps.
 The maps can either be traditional paper maps or GPS-enabled mobile applications.

 Studies conducted by both Building Legible Cities and MORI suggest that pedestrians feel most comfortable when static pedestrian signs are supported by handheld maps.

 Speaking of mobile applications, smartphones provide a targeted way for cities to engage their audience.
 Wi-fi and BLE (bluetooth low energy) enabled beacons allow your city to provide time- and location-relevant information to a multitude of users at the same time.